cortrudolph/SLU_IO_Psych/content/authors/Madison Veres/_index.md

 ---
 # Display name
-title: Andrew Bleckman
+title: Madison Veres
 # Username (this should match the folder name)

 authors:
-- Andrew Bleckman
+- Madison Veres

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Alumnus
+role: Graduate Student

 # Organizations/Affiliations
 organizations: